The Cell (The Vampire Diaries): Plot

-Back in 1953, Joseph Salvatore (Judd Lormand) calls Damon to come home in Mystic Falls.
+Back in 1953, Joseph Salvatore (Judd Lormand) calls Damon to come home to Mystic Falls.
 The reason he did it is because he was paid from the Augustine members.
 He shoots Damon up with vervain but before Damon passes out he stabs him in the neck.
-A man appears named Dr. Whitmore (Trevor St. John) who informs Damon he will be his doctor from now on.
+A man named Dr. Whitmore (Trevor St. John) appears, who informs Damon he will be his doctor from now on.
 Dr. Whitmore is Aaron's grandfather.
-From that moment Damon becomes an object for scientific study which means getting tortured by Dr. Whitmore in order for the humans to find out vampires' strength and abilities.
+From that moment Damon becomes an object for scientific study, which means getting tortured by Dr. Whitmore in order for the humans to find out vampires' strength and abilities.

-Damon was captive for five years before he manages to escape.
+Damon was captive for five years before he managed to escape.
 What kept him sane was another vampire who was also captured ten years before Damon, named Enzo (Michael Malarkey).
 Damon and Enzo were brutally tortured for five years.
 Everyday Dr. Whitmore would cut them open and remove organs, cut out pieces of their eyes, all for the purpose of Science.
-The two became friends, and Enzo even took Damon's torture when he thought Damon couldn't handle anymore.
-Enzo was the one who helped Damon plan their escape, a plan that would set in practice the one day the people who keep them, take them out of their cells.
+The two became friends, and Enzo even took Damon's torture when he thought Damon couldn't handle it anymore.
+Enzo was the one who helped Damon plan their escape, a plan that would set in practice the one day that the people who keep them take them out of their cells.
 When Dr Whitmore takes Damon out he attacks everyone.
 After killing them, he tries to free Enzo as well but the bars of the cage are covered in vervain and he cannot free him.
 So Damon shuts off his emotions so he can leave Enzo behind.
 He is afraid to try more since if he stays they will either capture him again or he will get burned by the fire that was started in the room.
 Damon leaves Enzo behind, believing he died in the fire.